Shahriar-k/EEE204/README.md

 Email:noor.sajjad@ewubd.edu
 Class time: SR 10:10-11:40 am
 ```
-Instructions
+# Instructions

 1. Check your google classroom account regularly for announcements, lecture slides, course materials etc.
 2. Your attendance and how long you have stayed in google meet for each class will be recorded.

-Rationale of the course
+# Rationale of the course
 To explore complex systems in electrical engineering, one requires computational methods since real life
 mathematical models can rarely be solved algebraically.
 Such methods include techniques for solution of a
 complex function, function optimization, integration of function, interpolation from known value to unknown
 value, and computer algorithm to solve systems of equations or differential equations.
 This course aims to
 develop necessary skills required by the students for numerical solution of complex engineering problems.

-Course Objectives:
+# Course Objectives:
-The objectives of the course are to

 1. Perform error analysis for various numerical methods.
 2. Apply different numerical techniques to find solution of a function and the area under the function.